Climate Action Plan

-Goucher continues to implement the recommendations outlined by its first climate action plan to achieve the goal of reducing the college's greenhouse gas (GHG) emissions 20 percent by 2020.
+Goucher College adopted its first climate action plan in May 2011, setting a goal to reduce its greenhouse gas (GHG) emissions 20 percent by 2020.

 The plan commits Goucher to reducing its total GHG emissions by 20 percent below its 2009 emissions by 2020.
-Members of the Goucher Environmental Sustainability Advisory Council (GESAC) partnered with Environmental Health and Engineering (EH&E), Inc. to use the ideas and the results of the college's completed GHG inventory to create a workable plan to reduce Goucher's carbon footprint.
+The goal was determined after soliciting sustainability ideas from Goucher community members during a campus-wide charrette in November 2010.
+Members of the Goucher Environmental Sustainability Advisory Council partnered with Environmental Health and Engineering (EH&E), Inc. to use the ideas and the results of a college's completed GHG inventory to create a workable plan to reduce the college's carbon footprint.